prominence-eosc/docs/factories.md

 ---

 The following types of job factories are available:
-* **parametric sweep**: a set of jobs is created by sweeping one or more parameters through a range of values
+* **parameter sweep**: a set of jobs is created by sweeping one or more parameters through a range of values
 * **zip**: a set of jobs is created from multiple lists, where the i-th job contains the i-th element from each list

 In all cases a set of jobs is created by substituting a range of values into a template job.
 Substitutions can be made in the command to be executed or the values obtained using environment variables.